garg-vanshu786/News-Aggregator/README.md

 - Used News API for fetching news articles .(clickable tabs)
 - Site collects information from all over the web and fetch it in one location for visitors to access
 - Loading bar animated at top of webpage while page is loading and when we are scrooling artiles
-- Clickable Markers on Articles to land onn the articles webpage
+- Clickable Markers on Articles to land on the articles webpage

 # Getting Started with Create React App